FAQs – Sunday 15th February 10:30am

 Q: I’m bringing my family to watch while I’m running.
 What facilities will there be for them?

-If the weather is inclement, please note that there will be limited shelter – please dress for the weather.
-However, we do have toilets and showers available, and we will have a variety of refreshments available – teas, coffees and cakes – we ask non runners to make a small cash donation to cover thi.
+It’s February, there’s limited shelter so please advise spectators to come prepared for the weather.
+We will have a variety of refreshments available – teas, coffees and cakes – we provide the means to make a donation to our chosen charities for refreshments.

-The leading runners are expected to complete the course just after 11am, so there should be a constant stream of action within half an hour of the the start hooter sounding.
+The leading runners are expected to complete the course just after 11am, so there should be a constant stream of action within 20 minutes of the start along the footpath near the start/finish.

 Q: What facilities do you provide for storing my bag?